What is tocilizumab?

 Use with other medicines

 - Tocilizumab can interact with other medicines.
-You should tell your doctor (including your general practitioner, rheumatologist and others) about all medicines you are taking or plan to take.
+You should tell all your doctors about all medicines you are taking or plan to take.
 This includes over the counter or herbal/naturopathic medicines.

-- Not enough is known regarding the possible effects of tocilizumab on the unborn baby.
-If you plan to become pregnant it is important to discuss this with your doctor as each case is different.
+- Limited information regarding the possible effects of tocilizumab on the unborn baby is available.
+If you plan to become pregnant it is important to discuss this with your rheumatologist.

 How to store tocilizumab